pzivich/zEpid/docs/Causal.rst

 weights (to be implemented in the future).

 For a publication-quality graph, I recommend using ``standard_mean_differences`` to calculate the standard mean differences then using that output to create a new graphic.
-The above plot functionality is meant to generate a quick assessment of balance during the analysis, not necessarily create a publication quality graph.

 For non-graphical diagnostics, standardized mean differences and positivity (via distribution of weights).
 Two diagnostics are implemented through ``positivity`` and ``standard_mean_differences``.
 As the name implies,